stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 ## Kustomize

-If there is `kustomization.yaml` or `kustomization.yml` file in a subscribed GitHub folder, kustomize will be applied.
+If there is `kustomization.yaml` or `kustomization.yml` file in a subscribed Git folder, kustomize will be applied.

 You can use `spec.packageOverrides` to override `kustomization` at the subscription deployment time.
 For example,